 13FULL APP3 min

 Machu Picchu sits on a mountain ridge at 2,430 meters.
 There's no river at the top.
 There's no lake.
-And yet the city had running water — a continuous supply that fed sixteen fountains arranged in a descending chain through the urban center.
+And yet the city had running water, a continuous supply that fed sixteen fountains arranged in a descending chain through the urban center.

-Andean Mythology — The Mountains That Breathe
+Andean Mythology, the Mountains That Breathe

-General | 9 min audio
+General | 12 min audio

 3 episodes

-The Inca didn't build temples — they worshipped the mountains themselves.
+The Inca didn't build temples, they worshipped the mountains themselves.
 Apus, the mountain spirits, controlled weather, fertility, and fate.
 Pachamama held the earth together.
 Viracocha created humanity at Lake Titicaca.
-These aren't dead myths — millions of Andean people still leave offerings to the same peaks the Inca venerated.
+These aren't dead myths, millions of Andean people still leave offerings to the same peaks the Inca venerated.

-Viracocha — The Creator Who Walked Away
+Mythology — Viracocha, the Creator Who Walked Away

 Nazca | 25 min audio